whitemike889/synapse/docker/README.md

 The image expects a single volume, located at ``/data``, that will hold:

+* the homeserver.yaml config file;
 * temporary files during uploads;
 * uploaded media and thumbnails;
 * the SQLite database if you do not configure postgres;
 * the appservices configuration.

 You are free to use separate volumes depending on storage endpoints at your disposal.
-For instance, ``/data/media`` coud be stored on a large but low performance hdd storage while other files could be stored on high performance endpoints.
+For instance, ``/data/media`` could be stored on a large but low performance hdd storage while other files could be stored on high performance endpoints.